BAHAWALPUR: The Pakistan Railways may open the newly-constructed building of the Bahawalpur railway station next month.

 AGRI PROJECTS: Punjab Parliamentary Secretary for Agriculture Lala Tahir Randhawa claimed that the government had allocated more than Rs15 billion for 47 mega projects in the agriculture sector, says a handout.

-The parliamentary secretary said these projects were aimed at improving the agriculture sector and to increase per acre yield of crops for the betterment of farmers.
+The parliamentary secretary said these projects were aimed at improving the agriculture sector and increase per acre yield of crops for the betterment of farmers.

 Published in Dawn, July 19th, 2019